 The book was awful, but the class changed my life.
 It was 8 weeks long and I knew by week 6 that I wanted to make a career as a romance author.
 I stayed in school to complete my degree (in Accounting of all things) then walked away from a job offer to try my hand at romance writing.
 Fortunately, I sold fairly quickly.
 My first romance novel sold in August 1990 and was published in January 1992.
 From that point on, I have been a romance author, and I’ve never wanted to be anything else.

-Where do you get ideas for romance novels and women’s fiction stories?
+Where do you get ideas for romance novels and women’s fiction books?

 Ideas come from everywhere – songs, movies, conversations I’ve overheard.
 (Yes, I admit it.
 I eavesdrop.)
 The idea is a spark.
 The tough part is building that spark into a full-length romance novel or women’s fiction book.
 Sometimes an idea doesn't go anywhere, and I have to save it for another day, when it might merge with another spark and become brighter and more wonderful.